langtupt/Blynk-Thermostat/README.md

 	- scheduled

 - Features:
+	- Oled Display
+	- Hardware Buttons for changing the temperature
-	- Schedule working interval for
+	- Schedule working interval

 - To do:
-	- Auto Off when it's on manual and the owner leaves the residence
+	- Auto Off when it's on manual and the owner leaves the residence.